High School Literature & Composition

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-Description: God’s redemptive work and man’s sin will be addressed as we take an introductory look at American Literature.
-Extensive reading, five-paragraph essays, vocabulary tests, and other literary projects will be assigned.
+Description: God’s redemptive work and man’s sin will be addressed as we take a journey around the globe.
+Robert Frost, Lord Tennyson, Emily Dickinson, Martin Luther, Hannah Hurnard, Nathaniel Hawthorne, Isaac Watts, Leo Tolstoy, Victor Hugo, John Milton, Homer, Plato, Virgil, and Aesop are just a few of the authors that will be a part of our celebration through World Literature.
+Extensive reading, five-paragraph essays, vocabulary tests, weekly journal responses and other literary projects will be assigned.
+Each semester students will choose a biography to read and analyze, in addition to the required reading.
 The Write Source books will equip students with strong grammar skills, polish their existing sentence structure, and help prepare them for the grammar section of the ACT.
-Each semester students will choose a biography to read and analyze, in addition to the required reading.
-A two-year rotation of literary works and grammar books is incorporated so your child can take the class two years in a row without repeating information, homework, tests, etc. Next year, in 2025-2026, we will focus on World Literature.
+A two-year rotation of books is incorporated so your child can take the class two years in a row without repeating information, homework, tests, etc. Next year, in 2026-2027, we will focus on American Literature.

 Course: High School Literature and Composition I & II - Olivia Oster